 [I]n the mass of material I have collected no one has ever described to me a state like the archetypical hell.
 However, I might remark that I have never interviewed anyone who had been a real rounder prior to his close call.
 The people I interviewed have been normal, nice people.
 Such transgressions as they were guilty of had been minor – the sorts of things we have all done.
 So one would not expect that they would have been consigned to a fiery pit.
 Yet nothing I have encountered precludes the possibility of a hell.

 It is clear from these statements by Moody that he did not have a proper understanding of what the Bible teaches regarding who will spend eternity in hell.
-The Bible indicates in Isaiah 64:6 and Romans 3:23 that even people who may be regarded by others as “normal, nice people” are sinners and, therefore, they are not assured of going to heaven rather than hell, if they have not trusted in Jesus Christ for eternal salvation.
+The Bible indicates in Isaiah 64:6 and Romans 3:23 that even people who may be regarded by others as “normal, nice people” are regarded as sinners and, therefore, they are not assured of going to heaven rather than to hell, if they have not trusted in Jesus Christ for eternal salvation.

 With regard to Moody’s statements about hell, Tompkins states on page 21 of his thesis,